Swright88/intro-to-testing/phase3/05_pair_test_analysis_more.md

    important to cover first, for example
 6. Write down **how** you might test those parts of the project - include test cases, steps test data and anything else that you think is needed
-7. Commit your resources to GitHub and submit your challenge
+7. Commit your resources (any notes, ideas, diagrams, what and how to test, and the planned 90 minute exploratory testing session) to GitHub and submit your challenge

 [After you're done, submit your challenge with a link to your GitHub repository](https://airtable.com/shrNFgNkPWr3d63Db?prefill_Item=itt_as02).